claranet/terraform-azurerm-function-app/modules/linux-function/README.md

 More details about variables set by the terraform-wrapper available in the [documentation](https://github.com/claranet/terraform-wrapper#environment).

-Here are 2 examples combined with the `function-app-with-plan` feature in order to have 2 functions on a dedicated App Service Plan.
+Here are 2 examples in order to have 2 functions on a dedicated Service Plan.

 ### Windows
 ```hcl